United States Federal Online Sports Betting Legislation

-Where can bettors in the United States bet on sports?
+Where can you bet on sports in the United States?

 The first avenue for a state to get into the sports betting market is thru its existing land or water-based casinos.
 Any state looking to legalize sports betting will start with brick and mortar sportsbooks.

-From there, mobile apps and online sportsbooks will follow, much to the delight of punters everywhere.
+From there, mobile apps and online sportsbooks may follow, much to the delight of bettors everywhere.
 However, there are two main hurdles for online sports betting in the United States.

 First, states must determine online sports betting license fees, tax rates and regulations.
-Some states are flying through this process (New Jersey) while others, like New York, are struggling.
+Some states are flying through this process while others, like New York, struggled before their launch.

 The other thing sports fans and bettors should know is that due to the Federal Wire Act of 1961, online sportsbooks are prohibited from accepting out-of-state wagers.
-Sports betting in each individual state is completely tethered to its lawmakers and regulators, which is why it’s so important to discover and report in this news, like we do here at RotoGrinders!
+Sports betting in each individual state is completely tethered to its lawmakers and regulators, which is why it’s so important keep up to date with the latest news, like what we’ve got here at RotoGrinders.

 What kind of sports bets are legal to place in the US?

-The following types of bets are likely to be accepted in any US states that legalize and regulate online sports betting:
+The following types of bets (and more!) are commonly accepted in US states with regulated sports betting:

 Do DFS sites offer sports betting?

-Yes, both FanDuel and DraftKings have online sportsbooks up and running in New Jersey, Pennsylvania, Indiana and West Virginia.
+Yes, both FanDuel and DraftKings have online sportsbooks up and running in many states throughout the country.